 Located between Newcastle and Sydney, the Central Coast has been a long kept secret by the locals.
 But with areas like Killarney Vale, Toukley and Woy Woy popping up on investors’ radars, this stretch of beachside living is growing hugely in value.

-Read our 11 suburbs for investment in the Central Coast (last updated March 2025).
+Read our 11 suburbs for investment in the Central Coast (last updated March 2025) and the Central Coast beachside suburbs where prices are dropping (updated October 2025).

 Lake Macquarie